Oliver Twist (2005 film): Reception

-Lisa Schwarzbaum of Entertainment Weekly gave the film a grade of B+ and commented:

-> “On the face of it, Roman Polanski’s Oliver Twist is in the tradition of every faithful Oliver Twist ever filmed – a photogenic, straightforward, CliffsNotes staging of Charles Dickens’ harrowing story… Yet precisely because this is by Roman Polanski, it's irresistible to read his sorrowful and seemingly classical take … as something much more personal and poignant.”
+Lisa Schwarzbaum of Entertainment Weekly gave the film a grade of B+ and commented: "On the face of it, Roman Polanski's Oliver Twist is in the tradition of every faithful Oliver Twist ever filmed—a photogenic, straightforward, CliffsNotes staging of Charles Dickens' harrowing story [...]
+Yet precisely because this is by Roman Polanski, it's irresistible to read his sorrowful and seemingly classical take [...] as something much more personal and poignant."

-However, Peter Travers of Rolling Stone rated the film two out of four stars, calling it “drab and unfeeling” and lacking the Polanski stamp; he further felt Barney Clark’s performance as Oliver was “bereft of personality.”
-Todd McCarthy of Variety echoed Travers’ concerns about Clark, labelling him “disappointingly wan and unengaging,” while writing that the film was “conventional, straightforward … a respectable literary adaptation, but [lacking] dramatic urgency and intriguing undercurrents.”
+However, Peter Travers of Rolling Stone rated the film two out of four stars, calling it "drab and unfeeling" and lacking the Polanski stamp; he further felt Barney Clark's performance as Oliver was "bereft of personality".
+Todd McCarthy of Variety echoed Travers' concerns about Clark, labelling him "disappointingly wan and unengaging", while writing that the film was "conventional, straightforward [...] a respectable literary adaptation, but [lacking] dramatic urgency and intriguing undercurrents".

-In the UK press, Peter Bradshaw of The Guardian opined that while “[Polanski’s] Oliver Twist does not flag or lose its way and is always watchable, the book’s original power and force have not been rediscovered.”
-Philip French of The Observer wrote that the film was “generally disappointing, though by no means badly acted,” and alleged that it lacked “any serious point of view about individuality, society, community.”
+In the British press, Peter Bradshaw of The Guardian opined that while "[Polanski's] Oliver Twist does not flag or lose its way and is always watchable, the book's original power and force have not been rediscovered."
+Philip French of The Observer wrote that the film was "generally disappointing, though by no means badly acted", and alleged that it lacked "any serious point of view about individuality, society, community".

-Box office wise, the film opened in the U.S. in only five theatres and made $68,447 in its opening weekend.
-According to BoxOfficeMojo it grossed US $2,080,321 domestically and US $40,500,000 internationally, for a worldwide total of approximately US $42.58 million — substantially below its $60 million budget.
+Box office-wise, the film opened in the U.S. in only five theatres and made $68,447 in its opening weekend.
+The film opened on 547 screens in France and finished at number two at the box office behind Corpse Bride with an opening five-day gross of $2.3 million.
+It grossed $42.6 million worldwide—substantially below its $60 million budget.